relistan/fieldmarshal/README.md

 Usage: ec2 [command]
 	Commands:
+	  - clone        --> Start a new instance with the same settings as the named instance
 	  - config       --> Edit existing or a create new configuration file
+	  - create       --> Create a new instance with the first arg as the name
 	  - flush        --> Flush the Field Marshal instance cache manually
 	  - http         --> Connect to port 80 on the instance in a web browser
 	  - list         --> List instances